Trainspotting (film): Plot

 Mark Renton, a 26-year-old unemployed heroin addict living with his parents in Leith, regularly takes drugs with his friends: treacherous, womanising James Bond fanatic Simon "Sick Boy" Williamson, and docile and bumbling Daniel "Spud" Murphy.
-Renton's other friends include aggressive alcoholic psychopath Francis "Franco" Begbie, and honest footballer Tommy Mackenzie, who both abstain from heroin use, warning him about his dangerous drug habit.
+Renton's other friends include aggressive alcoholic psychopath Francis "Franco" Begbie, who serves as the de facto leader of the group, and honest footballer Thomas "Tommy" Mackenzie, who both abstain from heroin use, warning him about his dangerous drug habit, whilst hoping to become a professional footballer.

 Tiring of his reckless lifestyle, Renton attempts to wean himself off heroin with a bare room, food, and opium suppositories from dodgy dealer Mikey Forrester.
 Developing diarrhoea, he has to relieve himself in the disgusting toilet of a betting shop, then imagines swimming in the filthy water as he retrieves the suppositories.

-On a night out Renton notices that his cessation of heroin use has increased his libido.
-He seduces Diane Coulston, returning to her place to have sex.
-The following morning, he is horrified to learn that she is underaged and lives with her parents, whom Renton mistakes for her flatmates.
-Diane blackmails him, threatening to report him to the police for statutory rape if he does not continue the relationship.
+On a night out, Renton notices that his cessation of heroin use has increased his libido.
+He seduces Diane Coulston, returning to her home to have sex.
+The following morning, he is horrified to learn that she is underage and lives with her parents, whom Renton mistakes for her flatmates.
+Diane threatens to report him to the police if he does not continue the relationship.

 After several unsuccessful attempts to reintegrate into society, Renton, Sick Boy, and Spud relapse into heroin use; Tommy also begins to join them after Lizzy dumps him due to their sex tape disappearing (which Renton had stolen).
 Despite the group's shock at the negligence-induced death of Dawn, the infant daughter of Sick Boy and fellow heroin user Allison, they still do not quit using.
 When Renton, Sick Boy, and Spud engage in shoplifting, Renton and Spud are caught while Sick Boy narrowly escapes.

 While Spud receives a short custodial sentence, Renton avoids jail by entering a drug rehabilitation programme where he is given methadone to help him, but quickly relapses and nearly dies of a heroin overdose.
-Returning home, Renton's parents lock him in his childhood bedroom and force him to go cold turkey.
-Following severe withdrawal punctuated by hallucinations of his friends and visions of Dawn crawling on the ceiling, Renton is released upon the condition of an HIV/AIDS test.
-Despite years of sharing syringes with other addicts, he tests negative, however Renton learns that Tommy, who is now severely addicted to heroin, has tested HIV-positive.
+Returning home, Renton is locked in his childhood bedroom by his parents and forced to go cold turkey.
+Following severe withdrawal punctuated by hallucinations of his friends, his parents on a game show answering questions related to HIV and visions of Dawn crawling on the ceiling, Renton is released upon the condition of an HIV test.
+Despite years of sharing syringes with other addicts, he tests negative.
+However, Renton learns that Tommy, who is now severely addicted to heroin, has tested HIV-positive.